 Highlights here include the wet weather-friendly, mega grip Michelin rubber sole – who wouldn't want the grip of a racing car when they're out walking on wet country pathways?

-Also, there’s a TPU heel stabiliser for furthering a steady grip on uneven surfaces, and a super-supportive strobel construction; the process of stitching the outer leather to the insole of the material to give a more rigid support.
+Also, there’s a TPU heel stabiliser for furthering a steady grip on uneven surfaces, and a supportive strobel construction; the process of stitching the outer leather to the insole of the material to deliver more rigid support.

 11. Nike Downshifter 7